lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 On one hand, this is often a good thing: these disciplines provide us with a useful model of our programming reality and with ways to navigate it.
-On the other, strong beliefs might cause us to end up stuck with our own stance, unable to see the merits of a different view point.
+On the other, strong beliefs might cause us to end up stuck on our own stance, unable to see the merits of a different view point.
 It is not unusual to witness developers belonging to different schools of thought vehemently argue over some technical decision, each strenuously defending their own view of the